-Meghan glanced at Jerry the gasp rising from his guts ran into the roll on the way down and the pair of them log-jammed in his throat.
+Meghan glanced at Jerry.
+The gasp rising from his gut ran into the roll on the way down and the pair of them log-jammed in his throat.

 Slapping him hard on the back Meghan said, “Are you all right, Jerry?”

-He swallowed hard, brought his fist up to his mouth, squeezed his eyes tight, coughed and in a hoarse whisper said, “Sorry, roll got stuck.”
+He swallowed hard, brought his fist up to his mouth and squeezed his eyes tight, a tear crept out of one corner.
+He coughed, wiped his eye with the back of his hand and whispered hoarsely, “Sorry, roll got stuck.”

 “You wouldn’t have to do much,” said Rosie, turning matter of factly towards Jerry to explain.
-She had a child’s voice yet it could, when desired, carry immense authority.
-She continued her lecture, “Just read with me and help me with the new words.
+Though she had a child’s voice it could carry immense authority at times.
+“Just read with me and help me with the new words.
 Scratch and I do all the housework when Mommy is out and Mommy is out a lot.
 Sometimes you’ll have to take Scratch fishing but not very often.”

 Jerry looked at Meghan, a plea for help filled his eyes.